Children learn the fascinating characteristics and behaviors of animals all over the planet with this interactive, comparative unit plan.

-- Discover how mammals move, eat, and have different bodies.
+- Discover how mammals move, how they eat, and that they have different bodies

 - Index cards